SIMEXP/fmriprep-denoise-benchmark/content/research_report/results.md

 glue('qcfc_mad', fig, display=False)
 ```

-With good quality data, most denoising methonds reduce the corelation between functional connectivity and mean framewise displacement,
+With good quality data, most denoising methods reduce the correlation between functional connectivity and mean framewise displacement,
 accessed by the QC-FC measure.
-`ds000030` consists of adult sample only.
+`ds000030` consists of the adult sample only.
-All denoisng strategies aside from `aroma+gsr` eliminate the impact of motion.
+All denoising strategies aside from `aroma+gsr` eliminate the impact of motion.
-The variablilty in the healthy control is potentially driven by a larger sample than the rest.
+The variability in the healthy control is potentially driven by a larger sample than the rest.
-When looking at the median absolute deviations, the schizophrania group still retains higher impact of motion than the remaining sample.
+When looking at the median absolute deviations, the schizophrenia group still retains a higher impact of motion than the remaining sample.
 In `ds000228`, all strategies, including the baseline,
 shows motion remains in close to 0% of the connectivity edges.
 `aroma+gsr` performs worse than the baseline in the child sample.
-The meduan absolute deviation of QC-FC are all similar to the baseline.
+The median absolute deviation of QC-FC is all similar to the baseline.

 ```{glue:figure} qcfc_fdr_significant
 :figwidth: 800px